Honey: 6 Health Benefits & 6 Varieties

 Lavender honey

-Lavender honey is a rarity that usually comes from the French Provence.
+Lavender honey is a rarity that usually comes from French Provence.

 In order for the syrup-like liquid to be called lavender honey, it must consist of at least 60 percent nectar from the lavender plant.

-In terms of taste, however, the luxury product is not only reminiscent of lavender – it also convinces with spicy and fruity notes.
-For this reason, you can use it perfectly to refine desserts or as a spread.
+In terms of taste, however, the luxury product is not only reminiscent of lavender – it also has a spicy and fruity notes.
+This makes it particularly useful in refining desserts or as a spread.

 Organic Honey